lucianpls/GDAL-twms-with-NASA-GIBS/README.md

 ## Getting a list of the available datasets

 TiledWMS adds a *GetTileService* call to the OGC WMS, the XML document returned is what contains all the information needed to configure and connect to any dataset.
-As documented by the GIBS API page, the GIBS server URL for this request is [https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService](https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService)
+GIBS organizes the datasets by projection, each projection having it's own URL.
+As documented by the GIBS API page, the *GetTileService* request for datasets in GCS is [https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService](https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService)
 This URL can be used by gdalinfo to get a list of available datasets:
 ```
   gdalinfo "https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?request=GetTileService"